-This tree-like succulent can reach heights and a spread of 12’ feet, making it a large succulent and the largest Kalanchoe species.
-It is a slow-growing plant that may take years to mature.
+This tree-like succulent can reach heights and spread 12′ feet, making it a large succulent and the largest Kalanchoe species.
+It is a slow-growing plant taking years to mature.
 However, it is a hardy plant.

 While it can reach massive heights and widths, it rarely grows that size outside of its native region.

-When grown in the US, it’s more likely to reach a maximum height of three to four feet and a spread of two to three feet.
+When grown in the US, it’s more likely to reach a maximum height of 3′ to 4′ feet and a spread of 2′ to 3′ feet in cultivation.

-The plant grows slowly, producing triangular leaves with long stalks.
+The succulent tree-like shrub plant grows slowly, producing triangular leaves with long stalks.

-The upper parts of the leaves feature a bronze-like color, while the undersides are typically a silver-gray color.
-You’ll also notice plenty of fine hairs on the fang-like foliage.
+The upper parts of mature leaves feature a bronze-like color, while the undersides are typically silver-gray.

 How Often Does Kalanchoe Beharensis Flower?